 Spiritual transcendence offers us a glimpse of something beyond — something intangible but very real that urges us to drastically alter our perception of the world.

-Self-transcendence theory was first proposed by researcher Pamela Reed.
+The Self-transcendence theory was first proposed by researcher Pamela Reed.
 She suggested that people operate as open systems who keep themselves from self-transcendence with self-made obstacles and boundaries.

 She believed that conceptual boundaries fluctuate as a result of human experience.
 When these boundaries fluctuate, our traits and characteristics are invariably altered.

-Self Transcendence In Maslow’s New Hierarchy Of Needs
+Self-Transcendence in Maslow’s New Hierarchy of Needs

 Back in the 1940s, American psychologist Abraham Maslow spent an extensive amount of time studying people who had attained great success, like Albert Einstein and Eleanor Roosevelt.